-The School of Food Systems offers graduate study leading to the M.S. and Ph.D. degrees in Cereal Sciences.
-Advanced work may involve research in the areas of proteins, carbohydrates, enzymes, and lipids of cereals, legumes, and other northern-grown crops; barley malting and brewing; wheat milling, baking, and pasta processing.
-Research in functional foods and stability of bioactive compounds in food systems are also predominant areas of research.
+Cereal Science is a graduate program in the College of Agriculture Food Systems and Natural Resources and is administered by the Department of Plant Sciences.
+The Cereal Science graduate program offers graduate study leading to the M.S. and Ph.D. degrees in Cereal Science.
+Advanced work may involve research in the areas of proteins, carbohydrates, enzymes, and lipids of cereals, legumes, and other northern-grown crops; barley malting and brewing; and wheat milling, baking, and pasta processing.
+Functional foods and stability of bioactive compounds in food systems are also predominant areas of research.

-The department has a close working relationship with the Northern Crops Institute and the USDA Hard Red Spring and Durum Wheat Quality Laboratory housed in the Harris Hall complex.
+The program has a close working relationship with the Northern Crops Institute and the USDA Hard Red Spring and Durum Wheat Quality Laboratory housed in the Harris Hall complex.

 Research Facilities and Equipment